Low Histamine Bacon (Low Oxalate, Low Lectin, Low Salicylate, Low FODMAP) Plus Low Histamine Greens

 - Bake for about 30 minutes for chewy bacon or longer for crispy bacon.

 - Remember to save the pork fat for the greens!
 Or you can freeze it in cubes for other cooking later.

 - While the pork belly cooks, wash all the greens.

 - Pull the collards and kale leaves off the stems.

-- Roughly chop all the greens into about 2”x2” pieces.
-The greens will shrink while cooking.
+- Roughly chop all the greens into about 2 inch by 2 inch pieces and set them aside.
+This looks like a lot, but the greens will shrink while cooking.